 Richmond Lacrosse is London's newest lacrosse club and a registered charity with the Charity Commission.
 The club was founded in April 2021 to bring one of the most exciting and fastest growing team sports to West London's youngsters.

-After a successful summer programme in 2021 where we introduced over 60 local youngsters to lacrosse for the first time we're now running teams at u13 boys and u13 girls level who train weekly and play games on a Sunday morning.
+After a successful summer programme in 2021 where we introduced over 60 local youngsters to lacrosse for the first time we're now running teams at u12 boys, u13 girls, u14 boys and u15 girls who all train weekly and play games on a Sunday morning.
 In addition, we run u8 and u10 mixed programmes to introduce youngsters to the sport.
 All teams train and play at King's House Sports Ground which boasts some of the best facilities in the local area.

 All equipment will be provided and sessions will be run by our team of highly qualified coaches, many of who have represented their country on the world stage and no previous playing experience is necessary.
 Our u8 and u10 programmes will be non contact sessions which will focus on getting kids active and having fun while coaching catching, throwing, scooping and running based skills.
 Our u13 programmes will run to the rules of field lacrosse and help prepare players for competitive lacrosse.